 For an idea of what we cover in this type of training READ THIS.

 - Before: The owner will be sent a behavioral questionnaire to be returned before the start of class.
-Week one of the 6 week class is a human-only orientation, currently held virtually.
-This week we will discuss: appropriate equipment, counterconditioning conditioning/desensitization, foundation skills needed for the start of class (Look, Touch and an “emergency” scatter feed cue, Find It) as well as how to use a clicker or verbal marker.
+Week one of the 6 week class is a human-only orientation, held virtually.
+This week we will discuss: yes and causes of reactive behaviors, appropriate equipment, counterconditioning conditioning/desensitization, foundation skills needed for the start of class (Find It, Treat Magnet, Attention Game) as well as how to use a clicker or verbal marker.
 This week is mandatory to continue in the 6 week course.

 - During: We will introduce and implement several different types of training in this class.
 We start each week of class with approximately 30 minutes of human-only lecture and discussion.
-Your dog should be left in your car for this period if possible.
-If your dog is not safe or comfortable in the car please let us know at your pre-class meeting and we will find a space inside for your dog to stay during lecture away from other dogs.
+Your dog needs to be left in your car for this period of class.
+If your dog is not safe or comfortable in the car you may need to bring a partner to sit with your dog in your car or schedule private lessons instead.

 - After: After completion, a (formerly) reactive dog should then be able to enter The Basics.
-If your dog needs more practice time/set-ups all Reactive Rehab graduates are also eligible to sign up for the “Reactive Rebab Drop-Ins”.
-These sessions are for DD graduates only for continuing work with other dogs/people in a space with controlled distractions.
+If your dog needs more practice time/set-ups all Reactive ReDo graduates are also eligible to sign up for the “Reactive ReDo Drop-Ins”.
+These sessions are for Reactive ReDo graduates only for continuing work with other dogs/people in a space with controlled distractions.

 This class is limited to 5 dogs.
-Class instructor is Danette Johnston, CPDT-KA.
+Class instructor is Danette Johnston, CPDT-KA, CFFP, CFDM

 Does your dog bark, lunge, pull towards other dogs, people, bikes etc. when on leash?
 What causes reactivity and is it the same as aggression?
 Whether your dog is reactive because he is anxious, fearful or because of frustration (“I REALLY want to say hit to that dog!!”) and a lack of impulse control, in this 2 hour, human-only session we will cover techniques to use with your reactive dog.
 We will discuss appropriate equipment, leash techniques, focus cues, counter conditioning and desensitization, emergency exit “tricks” as well as how to facilitate meeting other dogs and appropriate play.

 How do I sign up?
 Click the link on the right side of this page for the class you are interested in.
-If you have any questions, please contact us by phone at 206-706-4875 or email Danette directly at email@example.com.
+If you have any questions, you can email the instructor, Danette directly at email@example.com.

 If the class is FULL or if you would like more 1-on-1 help and (or the class schedule does not work for you) you may want to schedule a private lesson.